 Notable Readings or Presentations:

-Here is a sampling of past presentations:
+Here is a sampling of presentations:

 * Featured Poet, Smithsonian National Museum of African Art.
 Smithsonian Latino Center Young Ambassadors Program.
 Washington D.C.